footballhead/pre-ablo/README.md

 It has several components:

   * A Docker image called `moralbacteria/diablo-prdemo-patches`.
-This is produced from [!Tools/docker-pipeline](!Tools/docker-pipeline) and hosted at https://hub.docker.com/repository/docker/moralbacteria/diablo-prdemo-patches .
-This Docker image contains anything that's not expected to change frequently.
+This is produced from [!Tools/docker-pipeline](!Tools/docker-pipeline) and is hosted at https://gitlab.com/moralbacteria/diablo-prdemo-patches/container_registry/.
+This Docker image contains anything needed by a CI agent to produce the final ZIP.
 Currently, it contains:
+      * Extracted version of the base PR Demo
       * `mpqadd`
-      * `vcdiff`
-      * Extracted version of the base PR Demo
-      * DirectDraw patch
   * A script run on every commit and tag, stored in [.gitlab-ci.yml](.gitlab-ci.yml).
 This
+      * Downloads a release of ddraw.dll  and puts it into the release folder
       * Downloads a release of the launcher and puts it into the release folder
-      * Copys the missing DirectPlay DLL
+      * Copiess the missing DirectPlay DLL
       * Adds all missing graphics to the MPQ
       * Adds all patches to the release
       * Exposes the release as a downloadable artifact